Tamara Harris, director

 Rebecca Self, Ed and Gwen Cole Simulation Lab Coordinator

 Erin Bailey, Operations Coordinator and MSN Coordinator

 Shelley Hunt, RN-BSN Coordinator

-Our mission is to provide students a foundation for success as graduate nurses who are ethical, competent critical thinkers by providing an educational environment that promotes holistic health care in an educational community dedicated to teaching, research, creativity and service.
+Our mission is to provide students a foundation for success as nurses who are ethical, competent critical thinkers by providing an educational environment that promotes holistic health care in an educational community dedicated to teaching, research, creativity and service.

 Core Values for the School of Nursing

 - Intellectual and Creative Engagement: The School of Nursing’s faculty members encourage the student to investigate the health needs of a changing society and to think in creative ways to provide holistic healthcare to culturally diverse populations and engage the nursing profession.